Apllify/StereoGame/README.md

 # Roadmap
 Currently, StereoGame does not support, but has plans to add :
-+ A UI System (Buttons, Progress Bars, Sliders, etc...).
++ A more fleshed-out UI System (Progress Bars, Sliders, etc...).
 + Concave shape collisions.
-+ Out-of-the-box support for common simple entities (Custom Cursor, Pathfinding enemy, etc...)
++ Out-of-the-box support for common algorithms (Pathfinding, Raycast Detection, etc...)

 # Open Source
 Any and all contributions to the project are welcome, and I will do my best to